Skip to content

 A MAC is generated for each payload using the corresponding derived payload key.
 This results in the following set of MAC values:

-The issuer protected header MAC and the payload MAC octet strings are concatenated into a single value known as the combined MAC representation.
+The issuer protected header and payload MAC values are combined into a binary representation known as the Compact MAC Representation.
 This representation is signed with the issuer's private key.

 The proof consists of two octet string values: the signature over the combined MAC representation, and the shared secret.

-The final issued JWP in JSON serialization is:
+The final issued JWP in compact serialization is:

 Next, we show the presentation of the JWP with selective disclosure.